-Just how often do truck accidents occur?
+How often do truck accidents occur?
 Far more often than you might imagine, unfortunately.
-According to the National Highway Traffic Safety Administration, in 2019 36 trucks were involved in fatal traffic accidents across the state of Nevada.
-It is important to keep in mind that even those who aren’t killed in these types of accidents can still suffer severe physical and mental injuries.
+According to the National Highway Traffic Safety Administration, 36 trucks were involved in fatal traffic accidents across Nevada in the past years.
+It is essential to keep in mind that even those who aren’t killed in these types of accidents can still suffer severe injuries.

 Truck Accident Statistics in Nevada